Kirkland voters approve Streets Levy (Proposition 1) and Parks Levy (Proposition 2)

 Also beginning in 2013, the Parks Levy will raise approximately $2.35 million annually to fund preservation, maintenance, and enhancement of Kirkland's parks and natural areas.

 The City is committed to efficiently implementing levy funding with transparency and accountability.
+Each year an Accountability Report will be published which summarizes how the levy funds are being used to support Kirkland's quality of life.

 2012 Streets Levy